arthur5120/real-time-chat-app/--todo-list.md

 # If user connected recently, set to inactivity status on the socket.
 # Handle online user control on server and socket when removing cookie manually.
 # When resetting rooms, the socket is disconnected prematurely and the users don't receive updates.
 [DONE]
 # Chat not loading sometimes when first getting to the page.
+[DONE]
 # Add button to copy current room.

 // Done today